murdockpeter/squadofsteel/README.md

 - **Suppression tracking** – incoming fire builds suppression on the target, reducing its future accuracy while boosting the attacker's odds.
 Suppression decays each turn and persists through saves.
 - **Counter overlays** – a suppression indicator sits on the right edge of each counter, re-colouring from green → yellow → red as suppression climbs.
 - **Movement mode system** – infantry units can press `V` to toggle between Combat (foot infantry) and Move (mounted in transport) modes.
 Units visually transform into their designated carrier vehicle, gaining movement points and action points but becoming more vulnerable to enemy fire.
 - **Transport mappings** – configure which transport vehicle each infantry type uses via `Assets/transport-mappings.json`.
+Supports nationality-specific mappings so US Paratroopers get M3 Scout Cars while British Paratroopers get Daimler Dingos.
 All unit stats (HP, XP, ammo, fuel) are preserved when toggling between modes.
 - **Combat telemetry** – enable debug mode to receive scrolling logs, popup summaries, and Player.log entries for every engagement (hit chance, roll, damage, suppression deltas, HP before/after).
 - **Damage guard rails** – if a shot is declared a miss, but the base game still shaved HP, Squad Of Steel restores the defender's HP so the result matches the roll.